header

 Sold out

-EXCEPTIONAL PAIRING OF TWO STRONG SWORDS OF THE KING'S HOUSE CHEVAU-LÉGERS, REIGN OF LOUIS XV, FIRST AND SECOND MODEL Old Monarchy.
+EXCEPTIONAL PAIRING OF TWO STRONG SWORDS OF THE KING'S HOUSE CAVALRY LANCERS, REIGN OF LOUIS XV, FIRST AND SECOND MODEL Ancient Monarchy.

-To view all photographs of these two weapons, one must go to the two dedicated pages.
+To see all the photographs of these two weapons, you must visit the two dedicated listings.

-Good state of conservation, the brass parts have lost their gilding, minor accident at the top of one of the branches, blade with oxidation typical for that period.
+Good state of preservation, the brass parts have lost their gilding, minor damage at the top of one of the branches, blade with oxidation typical for that period.

 France.